SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Microsoft SharePoint](./images/mss_0110.png)

-2.4 You will see a message, that you successfully joined the Microsoft 365 Developer Program.
+2.4 You will see a message, that you have successfully joined the Microsoft 365 Developer Program.
 You can close this message to see your profile page.

 ![Microsoft SharePoint](./images/mss_0120.png)

 You have successfully joined the Microsoft 365 Developer Program.

 ## Step 3 - Add a Microsoft 365 E5 subscription to your Developer account